 Consequently, it is a day traditionally set aside for devotions to be made to one's spouse, or for the desiring of a spouse to be known.
 For those who are married, it is typical to visit in-laws and be served special foods, so they can celebrate the marriage, and to attempt the conception of a child (another reason for this is that, if conceived in India, the child will be born when fresh fruits and vegetables are again available to eat, and disease-spreading insects are fewer).

 Seeds are sprouted (typically large seeds, like corn) and the new shoots are meditated upon to help understand the "birth" of Gauri.
-A ritualized "goodbye" is said to Parvati: but to say goodbye means saying "hello" so Parvati is welcomed into the home, sometimes in the form of a long-married family member, friend or neighbor.
+A ritualized "goodbye" is said to Parvati: but to say goodbye means saying "hello" first - so Parvati is welcomed into the home, sometimes in the form of a long-married family member, friend or neighbor.
 This requires preparing the home as an offering to Parvati, with thorough cleaning, and decoration.
 But higher practice would have each individual bid goodbye to their previous manifestation of "Parvati" - "abandoning" the Jnana Yoga instructed by Parvati for a newer practice, the Yoga of Gauri, profound Bhakti Yoga.
 The evolution of practice is a natural consequence of its study.
 It was by the birth of Gauri that even greater understandings (Bodhi) was (literally) conceived of by Ganesh.

 The story of Sati - Parvati - Kali - Gauri

 Parvati loved Shiva dearly.
 She was the manifestation of Sati's devotion.
 Though Shiva and Parvati had a son and lived eternities happily together, trouble began after Parvati defended Shiva from His enemies in battle: He had been overcome, and out of love She rushed to Shiva’s defense.